thehomeworkclub/DependGuard/README.md

 # DependGuard
-Our Project for the 2024 CrackTheCode Hackathon @ Concordia University
+Our Project for the 2024 CrackTheCode Hackathon @ Concordia University.

 DependGuard is a powerful tool designed to enhance the security of your GitHub projects by analyzing dependencies and providing valuable insights.
 With DependGuard, you can ensure that your project's dependencies are up-to-date, secure, and free from vulnerabilities.
 DependGuard is aimed at improving the usability and user experience involved with OSS (Open Source Softwares).
 In an era where open-source software (OSS) dominates development landscapes, the need to ensure the integrity and security of these projects directly correlates to success.